porter-lab-software/AOVesselCNN/Data/README.md

 Segmentation (testing unknowns)

-The zip file "example" contains 5 example grayscale perfusion images.
-These images should be unzipped and put into the folder [image_path]\example, where [image_path] is defined in config_test_only.txt.
+The zip file "example" contains the folder Images with 5 example grayscale perfusion images.
+The folder should be unzipped and put into the folder [image_path], such that the images are in [image_path]\example\Images, where [image_path] is defined in config_test_only.txt.

 Metrics